rothos/lexitron/README.md

 ------------------------------------------------------------------------------
 The only major requirement is **Python**.

-I don't actually know which versions of Python this package will work on, I've only tested on my own system which is using Python 3.11.
-Any feedback about what works and doesn't would be helpful.

-I did not write Lexitron to work on Windows, although it is a simple enough package that I don't see why it shouldn't.

 If you try to install Lexitron and something goes wrong, let me know what your system details are and I'll try to get it fixed.